sddkbayram2423/user-management-system/README.md

 Only Servlet Container is enough to run project and see on the browser.

-Only you must configure your database values(username,password, databasename) .
+You must configure your database values(username,password, databasename) .
 After that go to AppConfig.class and change "hibernate.hbm2ddl.auto=create".

  Go to MailService.class and congigure your smpt settings than download  <a href="http://nilhcem.com/FakeSMTP/download.html">FakeSMPT.jar</a> and run it